Exiles (comic book): Exiles volume 2

 A few months after New Exiles was cancelled, the series was restarted again with a second volume of Exiles.
 Writer Jeff Parker and artist Salvador Espin relaunched the series with a new #1 in April 2009, but the book was canceled after only six issues.

 Exiles volume 3

 A third series was launched as part of Marvel Legacy, written by Saladin Ahmed joined by the art team of Javier Rodriguez, Alvaro Lopez, and Jordie Bellaire and Joe Caramagna.
 The man once known as Nick Fury recruits champions from alternate universes when a mysterious threat casts its shadow on the multiverse.
 A different Blink will be joined by a Kamala Khan from a post-apocalyptic reality, Iron Lad, Wolvie and Valkyrie in her journey to save the multiverse.
-The team is later joined by Peggy Carter as the Captain America of her universe, and a reality-reincarnated female version of Bucky Barnes.
+The team is later joined by Peggy Carter as the Captain America of her universe, and a reincarnated Rikki Barnes.